This Is What “Never Settle for Mediocrity” Gets Wrong

 - Struggle to enjoy the present moment

-- Delay happiness indefinitely, always waiting for “after the next milestone”
+- Put off happiness indefinitely, always waiting for “after the next milestone”

 - Feel emotionally disconnected even when things are objectively going well

-And that can feel confusing from the inside — because success is happening, but it doesn’t always feel like success.
+And that can feel confusing from the inside—because success is happening, but it doesn’t always feel successful.

 Why does this happen?